Deepayan137/blog/_posts/2020-08-26-building_ocr.md

 Shout out to [Jerin Philip](https://jerinphilip.github.io/) for this code.

-Till now we have defined all the important components which we need to build our OCR.
-We have defined the data pipeline, our model as well as the loss function.
-Now its time to talk abot our training loop.
+Now, let us come to the training loop.
 The below code might look a bit cumbersome but it provides a nice abstraction which is quite intuitive and easy to use.
-The code is based on [pytorch lighning](https://github.com/PyTorchLightning/pytorch-lightning)'s bolier plate template with few modifications of my own. :P
+The below code is based on [pytorch lighning](https://github.com/PyTorchLightning/pytorch-lightning)'s bolier plate template with few modifications of my own. :P

 I will give a basic overview of what it does.
 Feel free to inspect each method using python debugger.
-The `OCRTrainer` class takes in the training and validation data.
-It also takes in the loss function, optimizer and the number of epochs it needs to train the model.
-The train and validation loader method returns the data loader for the train and validation data.
-The `run_batch` method does one forward pass for a batch of image-label pairs.
+So, the `OCRTrainer` class takes in the training and validation data.
+It also takes in the loss function, optimizer and the number of epoch it needs to train the model.
+The train and validation loader method returns the data loader for the train and validation data. the `run_batch` method does one forward pass for a batch of image-label pairs.
 It returns the loss as well as the character and word accuracy.
-Next, we have the step function which performs the backpropagation, calculates the gradients and updates the parameters for each batch of data.
-Besides we also have the `training_end` and `validation_end` methods that calculate the mean loss and accuracy for all the batchs after the completion of one single epoch
+Next, we have the step functions which does the backpropagation, calculates the gradient and updates the parameters for each batch of data.
+Besides we also have the `training_end` and `validation_end` methods that calculate the mean loss and accuracy for each batch after the completion of one single epoch

-The methods defined are quite simple and I hope you will get the hang of it in no time.
+All, the methods defined are quite simple and I hope you will get the hang of it in no time.

 ```python